Jamaican Maroons: Maroons in the last years of slavery

 Trelawny Town was the largest Maroon town, so the population of Maroons in Jamaica was significantly dented by their deportation.
 However, in the nineteenth century the total population of the four remaining Maroon towns grew from 853 in 1808 to 1,563 in 1841.
 The Maroon towns grew in numbers at a time when the population of black slaves and white slave-holders alike declined from disease.
 One historian argues that this is due to the healthier environment of the Maroon towns.

 When the colonial authorities deported the Maroons of Trelawny Town, they left a void which was filled by communities of runaway slaves.
-The Maroons of the smaller town of Accompong were unable to cope with the growing numbers of runaways in western Jamaica, who found refuge in the Cockpit Country.
-The Accompong Maroons tried but failed in their attempts to disperse the runaway community of Cuffee (Jamaica), who established a community of runaway slaves in the Cockpit Country in 1798.
+The Maroons of the smaller town of Accompong were unable to cope with the growing numbers of runaways in western Jamaica, who found refuge elsewhere in the Cockpit Country.
+The Accompong Maroons tried but failed in their attempts to disperse the runaway community established by Cuffee in the Cockpit Country in 1798.
 When Cuffee's maroon group faded from the colonial records, their place was taken by another group of runaways, who established themselves in the Cockpit Country in 1812.
 The maroon community of Me-no-Sen-You-no-Come also resisted attempts by the Accompong Maroons and the colonial militias to disperse them in the 1820s.

 A large maroon group of runaway slaves established themselves near Hellshire Beach in southern Jamaica, and it thrived there for years until it was finally dispersed by a party of Windward Maroons in 1819.

 The Maroons played a significant role in helping the colonial authorities to suppress the Samuel Sharpe revolt in 1831–32, under the leadership of white superintendents such as Alexander Fyfe (Fyffe).

 Sharpe's Baptist War persuaded the British government to end the system of slavery, which they did in the years following the rebellion.
 After that, the colonial authorities had no use for the Maroons, and they passed the Maroon Allotments Act in 1842, and abolished the post of superintendent in the 1850s.
 Their attempts to break up the Maroon communal land, while partially successful in Charles Town and Scott's Hall, met with Maroon resistance in Accompong Town and Moore Town.